exokalabaw/stringtojson/README.md

-# extract data from long string pasted from a pdf
+# extract specific data from long string pasted from a pdf
 I was given data as a PDF.
 It copy and pasted as one long string and the information dates were all jumbled up.

 Example string from the data"